 For departures from overseas airports, check with the local Qantas office and allow an extra 30 minutes in addition to the normal check-in time.

-Passengers may surrender their mobility aid at check-in or at the departure gate.
+Passengers travelling with their own mobility aid may surrender their aid at check-in or at the departure gate.
 If you choose to surrender your mobility aid at check-in, you'll be transferred to one of our wheelchairs and assisted to the departure gate by a staff member.

-If you choose to surrender your mobility aid at the departure gate, you must check-in, have completed all security and immigration formalities (if applicable) and be at the departure gate:
+If you are travelling with your own mobility aid and choose to surrender your aid at the departure gate, you must check-in, have completed all security and immigration formalities (if applicable) and be at the departure gate:

 - 40 minutes before departure at domestic terminals